Five Themes of Geography

 What is agriculture?

-After hearing the dragonfly’s message, the gods send this to help the people.
+After hearing the dragonfly’s message, the gods instructed the boy to create these to bring back the rain.

 This later Paleo-Indian group came after the Clovis people and is known for their finely crafted, smaller spear points that are commonly referred to as these.